 Recipe Tips & Notes

 - Heat Factor.
 Mild-Medium.
 Hunan chicken isn't as spicy as some other Chinese dishes, but you'll get some nice heat and spicy flavors from the Doubanjiang or chili paste.
 I add in extra elements, including some spicy peppers, spicy chili flakes and Sichuan peppercorns, which are not traditional, but I love them.

 - Sichuan Peppercorns.
 Sichuan peppercorns (aka Szechuan pepper) are different than other spicy foods, bringing not so much heat to a dish, but a distinctive tingling and numbing experience to your tongue and lips.
 They can be an acquired taste, so keep this in mind if you have not tried them before.
 They are different from black peppercorns.

 - Make the Sauce Ahead of Time.
 You can easily make the Hunan sauce ahead of time if you'd like to save time later.
 There aren't many ingredients, but just stir them together and keep in the refrigerator, sealed, until you're ready to start cooking.

 - Vegetable Options.
 You can use any of your favorite vegetables for this famous Chinese stir fry.
-I’m using bell peppers, zucchini and carrot (along with jalapenos), but consider some others that go great with sir fries.
-Try mushrooms, baby bok choy, sugar snap peas, bamboo shoots, broccoli, sprouts, or other popular stir fry veggies.
+I'm using red bell peppers, zucchini and carrot (along with jalapenos), but consider some others that go great with sir fries.
+Try mushrooms, baby bok choy, sugar snap peas, baby corn, bamboo shoots, broccoli, sprouts, or other popular stir fry veggies.
 Make it your way!